jpdillingham/serverless-todo/doc/README.md

 # Prepare Files

+## Clone the Repository

+Open a command prompt and navigate to a folder where you'd like to store the files for this session, then execute `git clone http://github.com/qccoders/serverless-todo`.
+When the download is finished, navigate into the `serverless-todo` directory and execute `git checkout aws-deploy` to switch to the branch containing the code that is ready to deploy.

 ## Install Dependencies

-Open a command prompt and navigate to the `serverless-todo` directory, then execute `npm install`.
+Navigate to the `serverless-todo` directory, then execute `npm install`.

 ## Build the Project